mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-In most sectors, the Ekilati Onati are an afterthought, low-level thugs who extort protection money from the bottom-feeding Irilitok castes but in Shinkan – where they are referred to simply as ‘the Antareans’
+In most sectors, the Ekilati Onati are an afterthought, low-level thugs who extort protection money from the bottom-feeding Irilitok castes but in Shinkan – where they are referred to simply as 'the Antareans'

 * they are a force to be reckoned with in the criminal underworld.
 The Triad War between the guilds of